Domraider/bunny/README.md

 // Publish every 1s
 \Rx\Observable::interval(1000)
+    // <- here packets are dropped on disconnect
+    // <- add a buffer ? include it on produce ?
     ->flatMap(function () use ($mq) {
         // Publish must depends on channel opening success
         // Refactored to depends on connect